SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 Furthermore, I think there were probably many reasons why people did this including establishing priority and staking out territory (i.e., it was not just about sharing interesting research among colleagues).**

+I have modified the text here to make clear that it was the first formal structure (as opposed to people informally sending manuscripts to each other) with the goal of broadly disseminating paper-based preprints.
+I also added a reference to Till (2001), which has a nice overview of predecessors of electronic preprint servers.

 **Line 36